meconsens/DNABERT-mini-lm/README.md

-# A Privacy-Forward Oasis-based dApp for Machine Learning on DNA sequence or \textit{PromoterFinder
+# A Privacy-Forward Oasis-based dApp for Machine Learning on DNA sequence or PromoteFinder

 ## Parcel SDK
 ### `cd parcel`